Integrated Quantile RAnk Test (iQRAT) for gene-level associations: Asymptotic results

 \end{Th} The rank-score statistics $\mathbf{S}^\varphi$ is \textit{distribution-free} in the sense that its asymptotic distribution under the null hypothesis only depends on the score/weight function $\varphi(t)$ and the design matrix.
-This feature makes it flexible to accommodate a wide range of distributions.
+This feature makes it flexible to accommodate a wide range of trait distributions. { The $p$ value of $Q_S^\varphi$ can be approximated efficiently using Davies method based on the numerical inversion of the characteristic function \citep{davies1980algorithm}. }